UQ-RCC/hpc-docs/guides/BunyaResourceDistribution.md

 Bunya is a UQ funded HPC facility for UQ researchers and operated by UQ staff.

 ## Who has contributed to Bunya
-UQ has funded Phase 1-3 of Bunya with contributions to Phase 1 from QCIF and the Institute for Molecular Biosciences.
-Individual research groups have made contributions to Bunya.
+UQ has funded Phase 1-4 of Bunya with contributions to Phase 1 from QCIF and the Institute for Molecular Biosciences.
+Individual research groups and external institutions have made contributions to Bunya.

 >[!IMPORTANT]
->**No researchers or groups have exclusive or special access to Bunya resources, such as partitions, queues, or compute nodes.**
+>**No UQ researchers or UQ groups have exclusive or special access to Bunya resources, such as partitions, queues, or compute nodes.**

 ## Who has access to Bunya
 Researchers from UQ and from UQ Approved Customers can apply for access to Bunya.

 Access to Bunya will only be given for research.
 All research projects should contribute to publishable research, for a complete definition of research see [definition of research](https://research-support.uq.edu.au/resources-and-support/research-management/applying-and-submitting-proposal/definition-research).
 Any researcher from an eligible institution can apply for access to Bunya if they have a research project that needs HPC resources.
-This includes access for master, honours, and project/thesis students who work on a research project and who have a research supervisor.
+This includes access for master, honours, and project/thesis students who work on a research project and who have a research supervisor who is an eligible principal HDR supervisor.
+Projects that teach students the principles of research and to develop an understanding of research are not eligible.

 Access will **not** be given for teaching, including undergraduate courses, or workshops.
 Workshops might be permitted if they are research training and participants are existing Bunya users.